 Originally from Menomonie, Wisconsin, Sandfort lives with

 her husband, Steve Marchese, and sons in St. Paul, Minnesota, where she likes to cross-country ski, do pilates, and garden.

 PROFESSIONAL COMMUNITIES THAT WORK WITH JODI INCLUDE:

 ~ Learners Committed to Reforming Public Systems

 While people are the most important resource in the public and nonprofit organizations, often these agencies have limited time and financial resources to invest in building their leadership and capacity.
 Jodi addresses these challenges in two ways.
 First, she designs and runs executive development training programs and retreats through her affiliation with the Humphrey School's Public & Nonprofit Leadership Center.
 The flagship program is the Master's in Public Affairs which integrates leadership development with essential policy analytical skills.
-In late 2017, she will be launching a new graduate Certificate in Human Services Leadership.
+The Humphrey School also offers a graduate certificate in Human Services Leadership.

 ~ Nonprofit & philanthropic Leaders

 Civil society is a unique aspect of democracy in the United States.
 While nonprofit organizations provide places for citizens to engage, they also are involved in public service provision.
 While private philanthropy provides valuable investment in innovative programs, it also plays an essential role in public systems change.
 This can sometimes create confusion in the field, when nonprofits or foundations are developing their strategy.
-Jodi's writing and talks help people to understand both the current situation and the potential.
+Jodi's work helps people to understand both the current situation and the potential for change.
 She helps nonprofit leaders see the bigger picture that is often obscured in day-to-day operations, and provides philanthropic leaders with an understanding of the structures of public policy and systems that inevitably shape their work.
 For more information, consult her paper on Strategic philanthropy and short video on Policy Field Analysis.

 ~ Policy Makers & Program Evaluators